techguyseli/service-fetch/README.md

 ## Description

-This is a python project that scraps basic service data and image urls in a given map area, utilizing (rapidapi travel advisor api)[https://rapidapi.com/apidojo/api/travel-advisor] .
+This is a python project that scraps basic service data and image urls in a given map area, utilizing [rapidapi's travel-advisor api](https://rapidapi.com/apidojo/api/travel-advisor).

 ## Steps